 The course is based on cases, exercises, and lectures.
 There will be several written assignments.
+Total dedication 62,5hrs).

 Cases from session 2 to session 6.
 As usual, please prepare each case individually, discuss it with your team, and come to class prepared to participate.
 We encourage you to reflect after each class on what have you learned about yourself in the discussion.